Food and Catering

 Policy and Goals:

-As stated in King County's Sustainable Purchasing Executive Policy (CON 7-22-EP),
+From King County's Sustainable Purchasing Executive Policy (CON 7-22-1-EP)

-As outlined in King County’s 2020 Strategic Climate Action Plan,
+From King County’s 2025 Strategic Climate Action Plan (SCAP)

-- By 2030, zero food waste is disposed of in Cedar Hills landfill
+- By 2030, no food waste will go to the Cedar Hills landfill.

-- Double demand for locally produced, healthy food from $93 million to $186 million and decrease by 25 percent the amount of wholesome food loss within 10 years.
+- Double demand for local, healthy food from $93 million to $186 million.

 Best Practices

-- Serve trays of food, buffet-style meals, or snacks instead of pre-packaged, individual meals.
+- Serve trays, buffet-style meals, or snacks instead of pre-packaged food.

 - Use reusable or compostable dishes and utensils.

-- Encourage attendees to bring their own water bottles and coffee cups.
+- Encourage attendees to bring reusable water bottles and coffee cups.

-- Order just enough food to avoid waste.
+- Order the right amount of food to avoid waste.

 Quick Tips